 Students normally apply for admission to the program early in their third (Junior) year.
-Although applicants to the Rollins School of Public Health are required to submit Graduate Record Examination scores, applicants to this program will be selected on the basis of performance and promise as Emory undergraduates.
-The Department of Biostatistics will review student applications (and may choose to interview them as part of the process) and make the admissions decision in consultation with the Department of Mathematics and Computer Sciences.
-Students will learn of their acceptance during their third (Junior) year, prior to the time of pre-registration for the Fall Semester of their fourth (Senior) year.
-In order to strategically plan an academic program that will meet all undergraduate requirements and allow time for the required courses during their fourth (Senior) year, students may have to work with their undergraduate academic advisor as early as their third (Junior) year.

-It is expected that students enrolling in this program will have completed the following undergraduate courses in Mathematics and Computer Sciences: Mathematics 111, 112, 211, 221, 361 and 362.
-A background in the biological sciences is preferable but not required.
+Applicants to this program will be selected on the basis of performance and promise as Emory undergraduates.
+The Department of Biostatistics will review student applications (and may choose to interview them as part of the process).
+Students will learn of their acceptance during either their second (sophomore) or third (junior) year depending upon the track, prior to the time of pre-registration for course in the Fall Semester.
+In order to strategically plan an academic program that will meet all undergraduate requirements and allow time for the required courses during their fourth (senior) year, students may have to work with their undergraduate academic advisor as early as their second (sophomore) year.
+It is required that students enrolling in this program will have completed the following undergraduate courses to be considered for admission into the 4+1 degree program: (1) MATH211 (Multivariable Calculus) or MATH 210 (Advanced Calculus for Data Sciences), and (2) MATH 221 (Linear Algebra).
+Some background and experience in the health sciences is preferable but not required.
 Students should be in good academic standing at the time of admission.